 Selling goods and services is a key business activity for all MSMEs.
 In the survey, 32 percent of MSMEs reported that they have ever used digital tools to sell goods and services.
 More specifically, survey results showed a modest increase in the use of digital tools to sell goods and services during the COVID-19 pandemic.
-22 percent of MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 27 percent during COVID-19.xxviii However, there was a slight decrease in the percentage of MSMEs who reported using digital tools to sell goods and services in the past 30 days, to 24 percent.
-XXIX This recent decrease in digital tool use for selling goods and services may indicate that surveyed MSMEs only temporarily increased their digital tool usage for sales purposes, though it is also important to note that the percentage of MSMEs who reported using digital tools to sell goods and services remained higher in the past 30 days (24 percent) than prior to COVID-19 (22 percent).
-This finding could indicate that at least some surveyed MSMEs have decided to make permanent their decision to use digital tools for sales.
+22 percent of MSMEs reported that they used digital tools to sell goods and services prior to COVID-19, which then increased to 27 percent during COVID-19.^{xxiv} However, there was a slight decrease in the percentage of MSMEs who reported using digital tools to sell goods and services may indicate that surveyed MSMEs only temporarily increased their digital tool usage for sales purposes, though it is also important to note that the percentage of MSMEs who reported using digital tools to sell goods and services remained higher in the past 30 days (24 percent) than prior to COVID-19 (22 percent).^{xxvi} This finding could indicate that at least some surveyed MSMEs have decided to make permanent their decision to use digital tools for sales.

-Surveyed offline MSMEs reported using offline methods to communicate with customers and suppliers more frequently than for other business activities about which they were askedxxxi:
+Offline MSMEs reported using offline methods to communicate with customers and suppliers more frequently than for other business activities^{xxvii}: